Limerick Travel Guide

 Limerick endured much economic hardship in the 20th century, and though gleaming buildings are added to the skyline every few years, the city has difficulty removing itself from the images of crime and poverty associated with the best-selling novel Angela's Ashes by Frank McCourt.
-Even today, the crime rate in Limerick is higher than in most other Irish cities.
+Even today, the crime rate in Limerick is higher than most other Irish cities.

 Even through these hardships, Limerick is a lively city with a serious love of both sport and the arts.
-Visitors to the city can catch a Munster Rugby match at Thomond Park, and then food and drink at any of dozens of restaurants, bars and pubs around the city.
+Visitors to the city can catch a Munster Rugby match at Thomond Park, and then eat and drink at any of dozens of restaurants, bars and pubs around the city.
 On weekends, the Milk Market and Potato Market offer the chance to buy just about anything from books and antiques to local arts and crafts and fresh food.

 Become our Limerick Travel Expert